telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 	>tip: If you are building the .NET4.0 version of the assemblies, you need to use the Release40 build configuration.
 In this case, when you add the "OEM" symbol, you need to keep the existing NET4 symbol - "OEM; NET4".

-1. Open C:\Telerik UI for for WinForms Source\RadControl\TPF\Control\RadControl.cs in a text editor (notepad, Visual Studio etc).
+1. Open C:\Telerik UI for WinForms Source\RadControl\TPF\Control\RadControl.cs in a text editor (notepad, Visual Studio etc).

 1. Uncomment the following line and change the string to you application’s assembly name: